Cyfrin/moccasin/README.md

 ## Background

 > Agkistrodon piscivorus is a species of venomous snake, a pit viper in the subfamily Crotalinae of the family Viperidae.
 The generic name is derived from the Greek words ἄγκιστρον agkistron "fish-hook, hook" and ὀδών odon "tooth", and the specific name comes from the Latin piscis 'fish' and voro '(I) eat greedily, devour'; thus, the scientific name translates to "hook-toothed fish-eater".
 Common names include cottonmouth, northern cottonmouth, water moccasin, swamp moccasin, black moccasin, and simply viper.

+# License

+moccasin is licensed under either of:

+- Apache License, Version 2.0, (LICENSE-APACHE or https://www.apache.org/licenses/LICENSE-2.0)
+- MIT license (LICENSE-MIT or https://opensource.org/licenses/MIT)

+at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in moccasin by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.